webronen/PiiDrone_X-314_Quad/README.md

 ## Summary

-This system enables **safe, hands-off PID tuning** for drones, ensuring robust and balanced flight control.
-The control authority budget and safety features support agile and stable flight for the PiiDrone X-314 Quad.
+This system enables **safe, hands-off PID tuning** for drones, ensuring robust and balanced flight control The control authority budget and safety features support agile and stable flight for the PiiDrone X-314 Quad

 ---